9 Steps to create your DJ mix

 5. Adjust Your Mix Arrangement#

-When the Automixing is complete, you will be taken over to the Studio Editor view, where you can start to fine-tune your mix.
+When the Automixing is complete, you will be taken over to the Carousel page, where you can start to Edit Your Mix

 Depending on how experienced you are with audio editors, you might want to switch to a different editor view style.
 The options are:

-Playlist - A single view of the playlist for reordering your mix, and seeing detailed information.
+• Playlist - A single view of the playlist for reordering your mix, and seeing detailed information.
+Drag the tracks with the 6 dotted handle to the right spot or the bin icon to delete a track.

-Studio - The most advanced mode, giving your precise control over every element of your mix.
+• Studio - The most advanced mode, giving you precise control over every element of your mix.
 This is the most powerful screen for editing.

 Find the view you like, and then start tweaking your mix.